 Sciatica pain can range from mild and annoying to severely painful.
-If you suffer from sciatica, Lewis Frazier, Jr., MD, at Texas Interventional Pain Management in Addison, Texas, can help.
+If you suffer from sciatica, Lewis Frazier, Jr., MD, at Tarpon Interventional Pain & Spine Care in Plano, Texas, can help.
 Dr. Frazier, Jr. offers comprehensive treatment and support to help you overcome sciatica pain.
 Call the office to make an appointment today.

 Sciatica Q & A

 Sciatica is actually a symptom, not a medical condition in its own right.
 It describes severe pain that travels the length of the longest nerve in your body, the sciatic nerve.
 This nerve extends from your lower back to your hips, through your buttocks, and down each of your legs.
 It ends just below your knee.